MedhaviMonish/TwinSqueeze/README.md

 - How to apply NEFTune noise injection for robustness
 - How to interpret ranking-based vs value-based metrics
 - How to reproduce paper-style visual ablations and histograms
+- How to integrate compressed embeddings into **custom RAG pipelines**

 ---